maukcc/ShapeShiftMold/README.md

 ShapeShiftMold is a 3D shape shifting mold to make a zero cost vacuum mold.

 By moving an 2D array of multiple miniature actuators in 1D, we will get a 3D plane that can be used for vacuum forming.
+On top and attached to this 3D plane will be a perforated skin to ensure a smooth surface and for the vacuum condition.
 A 3D scan is converted to a real 3D plane in seconds, then to a 3D vacuum molded object in minutes.
 Creating zero cost vacuum forming.